developer-sujon/github-actions-101/README.md

-Here’s the revised and merged guide combining your previous document and additional improvements for **automatic deployment of a Node.js Express server to a self-hosted Ubuntu VPS using GitHub Actions**:

----

 # **Automatic Deployment of Node.js Express Server to Self-Hosted Ubuntu VPS**

 This guide walks you through automating the deployment of your **Node.js Express server** to a self-hosted Ubuntu Virtual Private Server (VPS) using **GitHub Actions**.